Cadmium (Cd): A heavy metal that accumulates in the environment.

-Carbon Dioxide (CO2): A colorless, odourless, non-poisonous gas that is a normal part of the air.
+Carbon Dioxide (CO2): A colorless, odorless, non-poisonous gas that is a normal part of the air.
 Carbon dioxide, also called CO2, is exhaled by humans and animals and is absorbed by green growing things and by the sea.

-Carbon Monoxide (CO): A colorless, odourless, highly poisonous gas made up of carbon and oxygen molecules formed by the incomplete combustion of carbon or carbonaceous material, including gasoline.
+Carbon Monoxide (CO): A colorless, odorless, highly poisonous gas made up of carbon and oxygen molecules formed by the incomplete combustion of carbon or carbonaceous material, including gasoline.
 It is a major air pollutant on the basis of weight.

-Carbon Tetrachloride (CC14): Compound consisting of one carbon atom ad four chlorine atoms, once widely used as a industrial raw material, as a solvent, and in the production of CFCs.
+Carbon Tetrachloride (CC14): Compound consisting of one carbon atom ad four chlorine atoms, once widely used as an industrial raw material, as a solvent, and in the production of CFCs.
 Use as a solvent ended when it was discovered to be carcinogenic.

 Carbon Trading: The UK Emissions Trading Scheme, launched in April 2002, is the world's first economy-wide national-level greenhouse gas trading scheme.
-Emissions trading is designed to allow businesses to reduce their emissions of greenhouse gases in the most economically efficient way.
+Emissions trading is designed to allow businesses to reduce their emissions of greenhouse gasses in the most economically efficient way.
 The EU-wide non-voluntary scheme should start in 2005.

 Carboxyhemoglobin: Hemoglobin in which the iron is bound to carbon monoxide (CO) instead of oxygen.

 Carcinogens: Potential cancer-causing agents in the environment.
-They include among others: industrial chemical compounds found in food additives, pesticides and fertilizers, drugs, toy, household cleaners, toiletries and paints.
+They include among others: industrial chemical compounds found in food additives, pesticides, and fertilizers, drugs, toy, household cleaners, toiletries, and paints.
 Naturally occurring ultraviolet solar radiation is also a carcinogen.

 Carrier: 1.The inert liquid or solid material in a pesticide product that serves as a delivery vehicle for the active ingredient.
 Carriers do not have toxic properties of their own.
 2. Any material or system that can facilitate the movement of a pollutant into the body or cells.